-VirtualKeyboard is a highly configurable virtual keyboard for use as a MIDI Instrument or Logic MIDI Effect plugin, or as a standalone program.
+VirtualKeyboard is a highly configurable virtual keyboard for use as an Instrument, Logic/ProTools MIDI Effect plugin or as a Standalone application.
 Display multi-channel MIDI notes in a resizable keyboard layout to visualize the harmony, learn new songs, show what you are playing in your video demos or send notes by clicking or tapping on its keys if you don't have a MIDI controller.

-Use VirtualKeyboard is also a live MIDI looper: record, play and loop MIDI play-alongs in any DAW and set the tempo live with a tap button.
-Set time and key signatures and transpose your MIDI recordings quickly without having to open a DAW.
+VirtualKeyboard is also a live MIDI looper: tap your tempo, record, play and loop MIDI play-alongs in any DAW.
+Define time and key signatures and transpose your MIDI recordings quickly without having to open a DAW.

 A free download of an acoustic piano is included.